HEMAL-PATEL/DerivativeCalculator/README.md

 # DerivativeCalculator
-This is a derivative calculator in Java, which I think I would continue to update for a long time.
+This is a derivative calculator in Java, which **I think** I would continue to update for a long time.

+Maybe not this, but integral calculator.